 However, life isn't always that cut and dried.
 Sometimes the signs of a relationship breaking up are more subtle and harder to understand.
 Sometimes you don't even know why it is you are breaking up - you only know you have to.

-There are a few communications strategies that will help you know what to say when you want to break up.
+We've got a few communication strategies that will help you know what to say when you want to break up.

 Be Clear and Concise